 Not for use in breeding swine.
-The reproductive effects of BANAMINE-S (flunixin meglumine injection) have not been investigated in this class of swine
+The reproductive effects of BANAMINE-S (flunixin meglumine injection) have

 Intramuscular injection may cause local tissue irritation and damage.
 In an injection site irritation study, the tissue damage did not resolve in all animals by Day 28 post-injection.
 This may result in trim loss of edible tissue at slaughter.